|Part I||Part II||Part III|

 Data and Analytics Dictionary entry: Analytics

-I have Data Science as a sub-area of analytics, as with most terminology used in the data arena and most organisational units that exist in Data Functions, some people might argue that I have this the wrong way round and that Data Science should be preeminent.
+I have Data Science / Engineering as a sub-area of analytics, as with most terminology used in the data arena and most organisational units that exist in Data Functions, some people might argue that I have this the wrong way round and that Data Science / Engineering should be preeminent.
 Reconciling different points of view is not my objective here, I think most people will agree that both work areas should be covered.
 This comment pertains to many other parts of this article.
-Here is a definition of the area (or rather the people who populate it):
+Here is a two-part definition of the area (or rather the people who populate it):

 [Data Scientists are people who are] au fait with exploiting data in many formats from Flat Files to Data Warehouses to Data Lakes.
 Such individuals possess equal abilities in the data technologies (such as Big Data) and how to derive benefit from these via statistical modelling.
 Data Scientists are often lapsed actual scientists.
 [Data Engineering is] essentially a support function for Data Science.
 If you consider the messy process of sourcing data, loading it into a repository, cleansing, filling in “holes”, combining disparate data and so on, this is a somewhat different skill set to then analysing the resulting data.
 Early in the history of Data Science, the whole process sat with Data Scientists.
 Increasingly nowadays, the part before actual analysis begins is carried out by Data Engineers.
 These people often also concern themselves with aspects of Master Data Management and Data Architecture.

-Data and Analytics Dictionary entry: Data Scientist
+Data and Analytics Dictionary entry: Artificial Intelligence

 There is an overlap here with both the Data Science team within the Analytics & Insight area and the Business Intelligence team in the Data Operations & Technology area.
 Many of the outputs of a good Data Function will include graphs, charts and other such exhibits.
 However, here would be located the real specialists, the people who would set standards for the presentation of visual data across the Data Function and be the most able in leveraging visualisation tools.
 A definition of Data Visualisation is as follows: